 Complete the specified curriculum with a minimum cumulative GPA of 3.0 (on all work attempted) within a five-year period from initial enrollment in the program.

 - Complete each core course with a grade of 2.0 or higher.

 - Meet all specific program requirements.

 - Pay all tuition, fees, and other charges.

+- Apply for graduation

 FINANCIAL INFORMATION